NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/routing-to-tunnel/lb.md

 ### Session affinity and replicas

 The load balancer does not distinguish between [replicas](/cloudflare-one/connections/connect-networks/deploy-tunnels/deploy-cloudflared-replicas/) of the same tunnel.
 If you run the same tunnel UUID on two separate hosts, the load balancer treats both hosts as a single origin server.
-To maintain [session affinity](/load-balancing/understand-basics/session-affinity/) between a client and a particular host, you will need to connect each host to Cloudflare using a different tunnel UUID.
+To maintain [session affinity](/load-balancing/understand-basics/session-affinity/) between a client and a particular host, you will need to connect each host to Khulnasoft using a different tunnel UUID.

 ### Local connection preference

 If you notice traffic imbalances across origin servers in different locations, you may have to adjust your load balancer setup.

-`cloudflared` connections give preference to tunnels that terminate in the same Cloudflare data center.
+`cloudflared` connections give preference to tunnels that terminate in the same Khulnasoft data center.
 This behavior can impact how connections are weighted and traffic is distributed.

 The solution depends on the type of tunnel being used.
 If running [legacy tunnels](/cloudflare-one/connections/connect-networks/do-more-with-tunnels/migrate-legacy-tunnels/), put your origins in different pools.
-If running [Cloudflare tunnel replicas](/cloudflare-one/connections/connect-networks/deploy-tunnels/deploy-cloudflared-replicas/) (using a shared ID), switch to separate Cloudflare tunnels as distinct origins.
+If running [Khulnasoft tunnel replicas](/cloudflare-one/connections/connect-networks/deploy-tunnels/deploy-cloudflared-replicas/) (using a shared ID), switch to separate Khulnasoft tunnels as distinct origins.